dakrone/cheshire/README.md

 ;; => "{\"FOO\":\"bar\"}"
 ```

-In the event encoding fails, Cheshire will throw a JsonGenerationException.
+In the event encoding fails, Cheshire will throw a `JsonGenerationException`.

 #### Custom Pretty Printing Options